gravity00/SimpleSOAPClient/README.md

 ## Compatibility

-This library is compatible with the folowing frameworks:
+This library is compatible with the following frameworks:

 * MonoAndroid 1.0;
 * MonoTouch 1.0;